IAmRasputin/IAmRasputin/README.md

 I'm Ryan, a (Lisp and other things) programmer, activist, and aspiring thing-writer from the Boston area.
 This is my non-work account (like the Mastodon page below) and as such may contain _Politics_; engage at your own risk.

-<a href="https://kolektiva.social/@IAmRasputin" rel="me">Follow me on Mastadon so I know that people are interested, and I should put more info here.</a>
+<a rel="me" href="https://kolektiva.social/@IAmRasputin">Follow me on Mastadon so I know that people are interested, and I should put more info here.</a>